 If this is your first time applying using our online job application, you will need to create an account and select a username and password.
 After your account has been created, you can build an application by clicking on your username in the top right corner of the screen, then, clicking the "Profile" link.
 This application can be saved and used to apply for more than one job opening.

 Please note that online applications are stored on a secure site.
 Only authorized employees and hiring authorities have access to the information submitted.
 It is important that your application be complete and indicates all relevant education and experience you possess.
 Applications may not be accepted if incomplete.

-For more information about creating an online account or applying to an open position, please see our How to: Apply Online (PDF) guide.
+For more information about creating an online account or applying to an open position, please see our guide How to: Apply Online (PDF).

 Applicants are considered for employment without regard to race, religion, color, sex, sexual orientation, national origin, creed, age, marital status, veteran's status, disability status, or any other basis prohibited by federal, state, or local law.
 If you require accommodation to complete the application, testing, or interview process, please contact the Human Resources Department at 253-931-3040.

 We encourage applicants to attach resumes or other information that will assist us in the review and selection process.
 However, you must complete the requested information in the application packet, even if it duplicates your resume or work history.

 Interviews and Testing

 As interviews are set up, you will be notified of the date and time of the interview, the type of interview, and if any testing will take place.
 Some positions may have interviews or testing that can be self-scheduled online by the applicant.
 In that case, you will be notified with instructions via email.
 Only those applicants who are interviewed and subsequently not selected will receive letters of notification.

 For more information about self-scheduling an interview or skills test, please see our guide How to: Self-Schedule (PDF).